 From the reflectivity point of view, we notice main differences if we compare the Born generalized reflectivity (\ref{eq:Bf6}) to Kirchhoff reflectivity (\ref{eq:Kf6}): \begin{enumerate} \item For reflections:\\ Born is based on a linearized version $R_{lin}$ of the 0-g.o. reflection c\oe fficient $R$, whereas Kirchhoff is based on the full 0-g.o. reflection c\oe fficient $R$ defined by eq. (\ref{eq:ref72}).
-This represents an advantage for Kirchhoff in describing the following: \begin{enumerate} \item reflections due to large velocity contrasts, \item large incidence angle reflections, \item complex reflections. \end{enumerate} These effects affect the phase of the wavefield, and are thus contained in the non-linear term $P_{NL}$ of eq. (\ref{eq:Born_0}).
+This represents an advantage for Kirchhoff in describing the following: \begin{enumerate} \item reflections due to larger velocity contrasts, \item larger incidence angle reflections, \item complex reflections. \end{enumerate} These effects affect the phase of the wavefield, and are thus contained in the non-linear term $P_{NL}$ (using notations of \S \ref{sec:Born_2}).
 Because the Born approximation does not account for it, these effects cannot be included in Born generalized reflectivity.
-As those effects that are non-linear with respect to the wavefield perturbation are still linear with respect to the full 0-g.o. reflection c\oe fficient, they are accounted for by Kirchhoff. \item For very dense reflector configurations:\\ The generalized reflectivity remains well defined in the limit of a configuration where it is no longer possible to separate each reflector almost everywhere. \item For other first-order events (like first-order diffractions):\\ Born can describe them whereas traditional Kirchhoff cannot.
+As those effects that are non-linear with respect to the wavefield perturbation are still linear with respect to the full 0-g.o. reflection c\oe fficient, they may be accounted for by Kirchhoff.
+But remind that the linearity approximation on reflectors physically implies not too large velocity contrasts, limiting the ranges of validity of points (a)-(c). \item For very dense reflector configurations:\\ The generalized reflectivity remains well defined in the limit of a configuration where it is no longer possible to separate each reflector almost everywhere. \item For other first-order events (like first-order diffractions):\\ Born can describe them whereas traditional Kirchhoff cannot.
 The price to pay is that the reflectivity must then depend explicitly on the receiver positions $\mathbf{r}_r$ through $\theta^{(ij)}(\mathbf{r}_s,\mathbf{r},\mathbf{r}_r)$ (obvious for diffractions because they radiate in every direction). \end{enumerate} According to the first point, Kirchhoff contains more than Born.
 According to the second and third points, Born contains more than Kirchhoff.
 The considerations of this article allow us to gather the strengths of both schemes in a unique scheme: one may use Born's generalized reflectivity $\hat{R}_{gen}$ together with the full reflection c\oe fficient $R$ instead of the linearized reflection c\oe fficient $R_{lin}$ to model the reflections (only).